Atlanta sports travel guide

 The “Capital of the New South” is worth visiting for many reasons, sports high among them.
 With three teams in the major pro sports, a strong college athletic scene and a legacy as the host of the 1996 Summer Olympics, Atlanta can satisfy the appetites of any sports fan.

-The city’s new MLS team, Atlanta United FC, began play in 2017, starting life using Georgia Tech’s Bobby Dodd Stadium as its home venue before moving into Mercedes-Benz Stadium in late summer.
-The club already has a rabid fanbase, which was quickly rewarded with an MLS Cup championship in 2018.
+The city’s MLS team, Atlanta United FC, began play in 2017, starting life using Georgia Tech’s Bobby Dodd Stadium as its home venue before moving into Mercedes-Benz Stadium later that season.
+The club quickly built a rabid fanbase, which was quickly rewarded with an MLS Cup championship in 2018.

 • Mercedes-Benz Stadium: Home of the Falcons and Atlanta United FC.
 Located at 1414 Andrew Young International Boulevard NW.